Jacarte/jacarte.github.io/_posts/2019-19-02-SurveyOnFuzzing.md

 In other words, fuzzing is a negative testing technique, the main idea is to flush the program input with a random (intelligent or not) stream of data to detect failures or exploitable issues in the program code.
 The key is to deliver this data through different communication interfaces in the program.

 Fuzzing is not a replacement for code auditing, reverse engineering or other software quality assurance processes.
-It is important to say that there is no silver bullet for BUG detection, but the literature [1] shows that the 80% percents of fuzzed code fails, and then, a fix can be made.
+It is important to say that there is no silver bullet for BUG detection, but, the literature [1] shows that the 80% percents of fuzzed code fails, and then, a fix can be made.

 ## Brief History